 Now understand: I can’t hit the broad side of a barn.
 I was the last kid picked for the baseball team.
 They called me “Stone Hands” when I played rugby.
 So imagine my surprise when the rock hit the squirrel RIGHT IN THE HEAD!

-The squirrel dropped as thought shot and lay on the ground not moving.
+The squirrel dropped as though shot and lay on the ground not moving.
 I stood there, hands pressed against my head, thinking, “I just killed an innocent squirrel.
 And there’s a pack of Cub Scouts staying here so I’d better move it so their young minds aren’t traumatized by the sight of Sammy Squirrel tits up on the ground when they come out for breakfast.”

 At that moment, the squirrel stirred, rolled over and slowly moved off into the underbrush.
 I would not have to become an animal disposal expert.
 And as I walked back to my tent, I had a chuckle imagining the squirrel trying to explain the lump on his head to his partner: “It was an accident, honey, honest!”
 “That’s crap!
 I know you were messing around with that hussy in the oak tree by the river.”